 Iconic Buses

-The memorable vehicles that served the Heavy Woollen District from the 1970s onwards— from the ubiquitous Leyland National to the stalwart double-deckers that connected our communities.
+The memorable vehicles that served the Heavy Woollen District from the 1970s onwards— from the ubiquitous Leyland National to the stalwart double-deckers and single-deckers like the Leyland Lynx that connected our communities.

 Most iconic